datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/ambassador.md

 * `diagnostics` controls access to the diagnostics interface.

-By default, $productName$ creates an `AmbassadorMapping` that allows access to the diagnostic interface at `/ambassador/v0/diag` from anywhere in the cluster.
-To disable the `AmbassadorMapping` entirely, set `diagnostics.enabled` to `false`:
+By default, $productName$ creates a `Mapping` that allows access to the diagnostic interface at `/ambassador/v0/diag` from anywhere in the cluster.
+To disable the `Mapping` entirely, set `diagnostics.enabled` to `false`:

 ```yaml